kporras07/facebook_photo_creator/README.md

 Put in default/images the default images you want to appear in the application Put in default/strings.txt one per line the default texts you want to appear in the application

+For "Both" functionality correctly work; zip extension must be enabled in PHP